rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

-The error from `cn test` report tells us (1) in which function the error occurred, (2) what happened ("ownership leaked"), and (3) a failing input -- i.e., a snipped of C code that will construct a heap state on which the test fails in this way.
+The error from `cn test` report tells us (1) in which function the error occurred, (2) what happened ("ownership leaked"), and (3) a failing input — i.e., a snippet of C code that will construct a heap state on which the test fails in this way.

 What went wrong here is that, given the above specification, `read` leaks memory: it takes ownership, does not return it, but also does not deallocate the RW memory or otherwise dispose of it.
 CN requires that every resource passed into a function has to be either _returned_ to the caller or else _destroyed_ by deallocating the RW area of memory (as we shall see later).

 CN’s motivation for this choice is its focus on low-level systems software in which memory is managed manually; in this context, memory leaks are typically very undesirable.
 As a consequence, function specifications have to do precise bookkeeping of their resource footprint and, in particular, return any unused resources back to the caller.

-## Disjoint memory regions
+## Disjoint Memory Regions

 When functions manipulate multiple pointers, we can assert ownership of each one, just like before.
 But there is an additional twist: simultaneously owning